X

 Devendra Kumar

 If we don’t get the heavier crudes at a cheaper rate, we would not go for heavier crudes.
-That is the simple commercial reason for.
+That is the simple commercial reason for that.

 Swarnendu Bhushan

-Yeah.
+Thanks, Dhaval.
 Sir, we have two questions in the chat box.
-I will read that and please try to answer that one.
-So the first question is asking that the throughput that we have detailed in our Press release is 4.7 million metric tons whereas EPSC is measuring 4.561 million ton.
-Any reason for the discrepancy in the group?
+I will read that, and please try to answer that one.
+So, the first question is asking that the throughput that we have declared in our press release is 4.7 million metric tons, whereas PPAC is measuring 4,561 million tons.
+Any reason for the discrepancy in the two?

 Devendra Kumar

-See, what we have published is what I have immediately regarding the PPAC numbers I’ll have to.
-I can only get back to you.
-I will not be able to commit immediately because I don’t have that with me immediately.
+See what we have published is…. regarding the PPAC numbers, I can only get back to you.
+I’ll not be able to comment immediately, because I don’t have that with me immediately.
 You said it is 4.56.
-I hope there’s confusion between the production numbers and throughput numbers.
-We’ll get back to you.
-And
+I hope there’s no confusion between the production numbers and throughput numbers.
+We’ll get back to you, and…

 4.56